jaime-garvey/dsml-study-guide/Interview Questions.md

 ### Statistics & Probability
 1. Describe the factors and statistical testing involved in setting up a conversion rate A/B test.
+2. You are in a free throw competition.
+You ahve two options: 2 shot with 2/3 probability to making it, 3 shots with 1/2 probability to making it.
+It tak

 ### Python